-We understand the importance of listening and learning from you and keeping you up to date with crucial matters affecting the Salford neighbourhood.
-We work together to take action and signpost to partners when it’s helpful.
+We understand the importance of listening and learning from you and keeping you up to date so we can work together to take action and signpost to partners when it’s helpful.

 We want you to have your voice heard and be a part of influencing what happens in your home and in the community.

-Let’s dive into the essential updates from September’s Community Voice as we continue to work together to positively impact your lives.
+Let’s dive into the essential updates from December’s Community Voice as we continue to work together to positively impact your lives.